IsaacScheff/ElectrovoxianWebVersion/README.md

 Images either made in [Asesprite](https://www.aseprite.org/) of with [OpenAI](https://openai.com/)

 Play as a rogue minion in a MOBA battle as you avoid the NPC Harvesters fighting over mining the natural resources from your home planet they use to power their alien machines.
-Run, hide, and fight to ultimately survive as the chaos brews around you.
+Run, hide, and fight to ultimately escape as the chaos brews around you.